survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 # Formats Supported

 Webpack supports a large variety of formats through *loaders*.
 In addition, it supports a couple of JavaScript module formats out of the box.
-I discuss specific asset types in the *Loading Assets* part.
 Generally, the idea is always the same.
 You always set up a loader, or loaders, and connect those with your directory structure.
 The system relies on configuration.
-Consider the example below where we set Webpack to load CSS.
-We'll dig into the details of CSS loading later in the book.
+Consider the example below where we set Webpack to load CSS:

+**webpack.config.js**

 ```javascript
 ...